MrTreeVR/Gorilla-Tag-APK-Hacks/README.md

-Theses are working apks for gorilla tag taht are hacked
+Theses are working apks for gorilla tag that are hacked